Path to Opportunity

 Applicants will be notified about scholarship decisions by December 16.

 Scholarship decisions are made by a scholarship review committee.
 All decisions are final.

-Each applicant selected for a scholarship will be required to sign a scholarship agreement acknowledging the expectation that he or she will attend weekly classes and complete the course.
+Each applicant selected for a scholarship will be required to sign a scholarship agreement acknowledging the expectation that they will attend weekly classes and complete course assignments.

 Scholarship awards cannot be deferred and are not transferable to other UW programs.